 A. In accordance with Article 61(1) of AIFMD, an AIFM performing activities before 22 July 2013 shall take all necessary measures to comply with national implementing legislation and submit an application for authorisation within one year.
+This transitional arrangement is available to an AIFM performing activities in Ireland before 22 July 2013.
 The European Commission has stated, as its interpretation of this Article, that during the one year transitional period AIFMs are expected to comply on a best efforts basis with national law.
+Accordingly, during the transitional period an Irish AIFM should seek to comply with the AIFM Regulations on a best efforts basis.

-In the case of an existing Irish AIFM, with an existing AIF, the intention of the Central Bank is that the NU Series of Notices which have been imposed prior to 22 July, 2013 will continue apply to the AIF until the AIFM is authorised, at which point the AIF Rulebook will become applicable to both the AIFM and its AIFs.
+In the case of an existing Irish AIFM, with an existing AIF, the intention of the Central Bank is that the NU Series of Notices which have been imposed prior to 22 July 2013 will continue to apply to the AIF until the AIFM is authorised, at which point the AIF Rulebook will become applicable to both the AIFM and its AIFs.
 This is the case for both external AIFM and self-managed AIF.
+A depositary must comply with the AIFM Regulations in relation to each AIF from the date of authorisation of the AIFM of that AIF or from the end of the relevant transition period at the latest.